Dvir Benedek

-Dvir Benedek (דביר בנדק; born 29 December 1969) is an Israeli actor.
-He is chairman of the Israeli screen actors union Shaham.
+Dvir Benedek (דביר בנדק; born 29 December 1969) is an Israeli actor and the former chairman of the Israeli screen actors union – Shaham.

 Biography

 Dvir Benedek lives in Givatayim with his wife Irit Natan Benedek and their daughter, Yuli, born in 2010.

 Acting and media career

 Theatre

 Benedek appeared in Israeli plays such as Gever Isha Milim, Miskhakey Hevra, Revizor, 4 on 4, In Habima Theatre: Hadibuk, Kadish Le Neomy, The Good Soldier Švejk, Tango, Perurim, and Driving Miss Daisy (play).

 In 2008, Benedek won the Best supporting actor award on behalf of Habima Theatre.
 Benedek was also the first non-English speaking actor portraying Shrek in the Israeli production of Shrek The Musical.

 Television

 Benedek starred in the television series Shaul, Haretzua, Sibat Hamavet: Retakh, My first Sony, Zimerim, Hanefilim, Gam Lahem Magia, Quicky.
 In 2008, Bendek participated in the Israeli television series Makom Ledeaaga, Hakira Pnimit and Papadizzi.